smallrye/smallrye-llm/examples/helidon-car-booking-portable-ext/README.md

 I've been obliged to turn FraudResponse in a POJO.
 It seems that Google GSON, used to deserialize OpenAI responses does not support Java Record.

-In contrast with Quarkus, network interractions with LLMs are based on standard LangChain4j.
+In contrast with Quarkus, network interactions with LLMs are based on standard LangChain4j.
 For instance, the Azure SDK is used with Azure OpenAI.

 ## Packaging the application